-Applying for Colorado’s new incentive rebate is easy.
-Our incentive is a cash rebate, which means no transferable tax credits, complicated tax returns, or long waits.
+Applying for Colorado’s film incentive is easy.
+Our incentive is a cash rebate of up to 20% of qualified local expenditures.
 Checks will be issued no later than 45 days after receipt of CPA audit and other required documentation.

 To be eligible, a Colorado production company must have qualified local expenditures of at least $100,000.
 An out-of-state production company must have at least $1 million in qualified local expenditures (the exception being television commercials and video game productions, which must have qualified local expenditures of $250,000).